A webinar, short for ‘web-based seminar’, is an online presentation, meeting, or workshop that allows individuals or groups to interact in real time.

 You can promote your event in popup forms on your website if you want a quicker way to get people to register.

 Advertise where the people are.
-If you know your audience’s preferred mean of communication is social media like Facebook or Instagram, create social ads that lead to the registration page.
-Try the GetResponse Social Ads Creator if you want to use fun templates and create video promos in no time.
+If you know your audience’s preferred means of communication is social media like Facebook or Instagram, create social ads that lead to the registration page.

 Spreading the word